Co-even Domination Number of a Modified Graph by Operations on a Vertex or an Edge: Introduction

 \section{Introduction}

 Let $G = (V,E)$ be a graph with vertex set $V$ and edge set $E$.
 Throughout this paper, we consider graphs without loops and directed edges.
 For each vertex $v\in V$, the set $N_G(v)=\{u\in V | uv \in E\}$ refers to the open neighbourhood of $v$ and the set $N_G[v]=N_G(v)\cup \{v\}$ refers to the closed neighbourhood of $v$ in $G$.
-The degree of $v$, denoted by $deg(v)$, is the cardinality of $N_G(v)$.
+The degree of $v$, denoted by $\deg(v)$, is the cardinality of $N_G(v)$.
 A set $D\subseteq V$ is a dominating set if every vertex in $V- D$ is adjacent to at least one vertex in $D$.
 The domination number $\gamma(G)$ is the minimum cardinality of a dominating set in $G$.
 There are various domination numbers in the literature.
 For a detailed treatment of domination theory, the reader is referred to \cite{domination}.

-In a recent paper, Shalaan et. all, introduced the concept of co-even domination number \cite{Sha}.
-By their definition, a dominating set $D$ is called a co-even dominating set, if the degree of vertex $v$ is even number for all $v\in V-D$.
+A dominating set $D$ is called a co-even dominating set, if the degree of each vertex in $ V-D$ is even (\cite{Sha}).
 The cardinality of a smallest co-even dominating set of $G$, denoted by $\gamma _{coe}(G)$, is the co-even domination number of $G$.
-They studied the co-even domination number of specific graphs such as path, cycle, complete, complete bipartite, star, regular, and wheel graphs.
-Later, they studied the co-even domination number of some other specific graphs in \cite{Sha1}.
-Demirpolat et. all, in \cite{Demir}, presented co-even domination number of path related graphs as thorn graphs, thorn path, thorn rod and binomial trees.
-Ghanbari in \cite{Nima}, Considered binary operations of graphs and presented some bounds for co-even domination number of join, corona, neighbourhood corona, and Haj\'{o}s sum of two graphs.
+Ghanbari in \cite{Nima}, considered binary operations of graphs and presented some bounds for co-even domination number of join, corona, neighbourhood corona, and Haj\'{o}s sum of two graphs.
 In this paper we present more results for co-even domination number.

 In the next Section, first we mention the definition of vertex and edge removal of a graph and then study the co-even domination number of a graph which constructed by vertex and edge removal and find some bounds for them.
 In Section 3, we mention the definition of vertex and edge contraction and study co-even domination number of vertex and edge contraction of a graph.
 We find some bounds for them, and finally, we present upper and lower bounds for co-even domination number of a graph regarding vertex (edge) removal and contraction.